 Also helpful: the post Creating Burning Bushes: Supporting Faith at Home contains five guidelines to keep in mind when equipping parents for faith formation.

 Death and Grief

 Disability and Faith Formation

-Check out the book Families at the Center of Faith Formation.
-It provides congregations with a plan for how they can engage and equip families toward the goals of deeper faith and discipleship.
+Families at the Center of Faith Formation provides congregations with a plan for how they can engage and equip families toward the goals of deeper faith and discipleship.
+If you haven’t read it, stop, drop and roll to an armchair right now and begin.
 You can get a taste of the excellent information found inside the book by downloading and reading these two chapters for free:

 “Developing the Family-at-the-Center Approach to Faith Formation” includes a list of goals to guide the development of a family faith formation plan and eight strategies for developing family faith formation, along with practical ideas for implementation.